Streetcars in Santa Barbara, California: Electrification

 Electricity also arrived in Santa Barbara in 1887.
 In 1895, the Common Council began to consider soliciting bids for an electric streetcar franchise.
 Meanwhile, the Santa Barbara Street Railway continued its expansion, reaching the old Mission Santa Barbara, although it did not submit a bid for the electrical streetcar franchise.
 A group of Los Angeles businessmen calling themselves the Santa Barbara Consolidated Electric Co. submitted a proposal which was accepted by the council.
 Work began in October 1895.
 They laid new track and electrified lines, eventually reaching as far as Santa Barbara Cottage Hospital.
 The Common Council also later gave the mule-drawn lines permission to electrify, putting the companies in direct conflict over rights-of-way, especially on State Street.
 The conflict was resolved in September 1896 when the two companies merged.
+The first electrified line went into operation on October 1, 1896.
 After electrification, the mule-driven and electrical streetcars co-existed for a period of time until the system was fully electrified.

 Santa Barbara and Suburban Railway Co.

 The streetcar system went through a variety of owners, name changes, and expansions, adding and extending lines and adding additional cars.
 However, by 1912 the company was losing money and the bondholders took over the company.
 With the blessing of Southern California Edison, two men approached the city of Santa Barbara with a plan to reorganize and modernize the system as the Santa Barbara and Suburban Railway Co.

 Construction to replace the narrow gauge tracks with standard gauge tracks began in 1913.
 The Oak Park line was further extended into that neighborhood, the Haley Street line was extended to Milpas Street, and a new line to the Santa Barbara State Normal School of Manual Arts and Home Economics (the predecessor of the University of California, Santa Barbara) was built beyond the old Mission up a new right-of-way called Alameda Padre Serra.
 These lines further spurred the development of housing tracts in the Oak Park neighborhood as well as opened up the hilly Riviera around the Normal School to development.
+With the regauging came some of cut backs, though.
+The East Beach and West Victoria lines were discontinued.

-The streetcar lines continued in competition with the automobile through the 1910s and 1920s, but after the 1925 Santa Barbara earthquake destroyed much of downtown, the streetcar system, though largely undamaged by the quake, was unable to recover and closed permanently on June 30, 1929.
+The streetcar lines continued in competition with the automobile through the 1910s and 1920s.
+The company attempted to sell their operations in 1924, but were blocked by the city from doing so.
+After failing to pay its bills, the railway was transferred to Southern California Edison.
+After the 1925 Santa Barbara earthquake destroyed much of downtown, the streetcar system, though largely undamaged by the quake, was unable to recover and closed permanently on June 30, 1929.